voicesauce/opensauce-python/README.md

 OpenSauce may work with Praat version 6.0.03 or higher, but that has not been tested.

-*Note: Currently, the only input files supported are WAV files in 16-bit PCM format.
+*Note: Currently, the only input files supported are WAV files in 16-bit integer PCM format.
 Praat can only read certain file types described in their [documentation](http://www.fon.hum.uva.nl/praat/manual/Sound_files_3__Files_that_Praat_can_read.html).
 Snack can only read the file types described in their [documentation](http://www.speech.kth.se/snack/man/snack2.2/tcl-man.html#sound).
+REAPER only supports 16-bit integer PCM input files.
 If you would like to see other file types supported, please let us know in the issue tracker!*

 # Installation